Do I need a Green Card to drive my own car in Europe?

 Some insurance providers may email you a Green Card.

-Please note that even if you bought your car insurance through Comparethemarket, you need to apply to your insurance provider for your Green Card.
-Comparethemarket can’t provide you with a Green Card.
+Please note that even if you bought your car insurance through Compare the Market, you need to apply for a Green Card from your insurance provider.
+Compare the Market can’t provide you with a Green Card.

 What happens if I want to travel at short notice?